FrankYFTang/FrankYungFongTangArt/EWRT2/README.md

 My professor was Margaret Hanzimanolis.

 ## Essays
+### Discussion 1: Introduce Yourself (Grade: 12/10)
+* Feedback from Professor: Wow, such an interesting story of your life.
+The Bible is indeed knowledge in "story form"--so that is a great example of how narratives themselves are important in how we present and defend ideas.
 ### Formal Paper 1 Narrative (Grade: 93/100)
 * Feedback from Professor:
   * Great narrative, Youngfong!
 I especially like the vivid details in the cooking paragraph.
 I don't think the link is working and your place /people descriptions could be strengthened a bit, but otherwise this is great.
 Are you taking the watercolor class at de anza?
 I cannot find one open during summer term.